Las Vegas Housing Market 2026: Should You Sell Now or Wait?

 Conditions vary by neighborhood, price range, and property condition, but many sellers are seeing a more balanced market than they did during the hottest years.

-Are cash buyers still active?
+Are cash investors still active?

 Will I get more money by waiting?